FAQs

 How are fellows oriented to Trinity Health?

-The secondary preceptor also works with the fellow, and the primary preceptor to ensure that the fellow's learning plan is met.
-The secondary preceptor's focus is to provide insight to related to local or system level experiences (where ever the fellow is spending the least amount of time).
+The secondary preceptor works with the fellow and the primary preceptor to ensure that the fellow's fellowship plan is met.
+The secondary preceptor's focus is to provide insight to related to local or system level experiences (wherever the fellow is spending the least amount of time).

 What opportunities are available with Trinity Health after the fellowship?

 Since retention is a key goal, fellows meet with the Fellowship Program Manager on a quarterly basis to ascertain career interests, geographic preferences, and performance strengths.
-Beginning in the ninth month, the Fellowship Program Manager works actively with Health Ministry CHROs and CEOs to identify employment opportunities for each fellow within Trinity Health
+Beginning after the first of the year, the Fellowship Program Manager works actively with primary and secondary preceptors, Talent Acquisition, Health Ministry CHROs and CEOs to identify employment opportunities for each fellow within Trinity Health.

 Are non-U.S. Residents/Citizens considered for a Trinity Health Fellowship position?